Largest UAE diabetes study out mid-2017

 - Children who grow up in the womb of a mother, who has been suffering from diabetes for quite some time, develop the risks of diabetes later in life.

-Teeth and Gum Problems:
+Teeth and Gum Problems

 Gum problems are very common in peoples with high blood sugar level.
 Teeth also become weak that hinder chewing of food properly thereby causing digestion problems.

 If you have diabetes, some way or the other all your organs get affected.
 So if you wish to lead a happy and healthy life, do not neglect or overlook your Diabetes.
-It is really difficult to cure diabetes completely but it can be controlled to a great extent by maintaining proper diet, regular workouts and medications.
+It is really difficult to cure diabetes completely but it can be controlled to a great extent by maintaining a proper diet, regular workouts, and medications.

 Effective Diabetes Diet and Lifestyle Tips